civarson/chrome-mac-app-icons/README.md

 <img src="preview.png" width="470" height="94" alt="Preview of icons">

-# Chrome App Icons for MacOS Dock
+# Chrome App Icons for Mac

 A small collection of icons for Chrome-generated apps designed to personalize your MacOS dock.
 These icons provide a familiar look for your Chrome apps, making your dock more visually consistent.